 How to Ensure a Less Stressful Remodel

 Remodels are exciting but stressful when not properly planned.
 Just like you wouldn’t tackle Thanksgiving dinner without a fool-proof recipe, your home remodel should entail a detailed plan.
 The following four phases are how I approach every remodeling project, plus some dos and don’ts, to help you achieve the best outcome possible.
+Here's how to ensure a less stressful remodel.

 Phase 1: Planning & Design